Chicago "L" rolling stock: 2600-series

 The 2600-series cars (numbered 2601–3200) were manufactured by the Budd Company of Philadelphia, Pennsylvania, the same company that made the 2200-series, and first delivered to the CTA in 1981, in time for the upcoming O'Hare Airport extension of the Kennedy Line (now known as the northwestern end of the Blue Line).
 Originally, an order was made for 300 cars, but this order was later increased to 600 cars, all of which were delivered from 1981 until 1987.
 They were the last railcars to be built by the Budd Company, later renamed to Transit America.
 The cars were rebuilt by Alstom of Hornell, New York, from 1999 until 2002.
 They have few features to differentiate them from the earlier 2400-series cars, but nevertheless remain a mainstay of the "L".

 These cars make up most of the Blue Line fleet and all of the Orange Line fleet, and car 3458 (originally car 3032) can be found on the Brown Line.
 In June 2014, as more 5000-series cars were being delivered, The CTA began to transfer the Red Line's 2600-series cars to the Blue Line due to them being newer than the existing 2600-series Blue Line cars, transferring the Blue Line's older 2600-series cars to the Orange Line as an interim replacement for its 2400-series cars until the Red and Purple Lines are fully equipped with the 5000-series cars.

 Budd/Transit America had completed car 3200 on April 3, 1987.
 Car 3200 was not only the final railcar of the 2600-series order, but was the final railcar to be constructed by Budd/Transit America.
 Once the order was completed, Budd shut down its railcar business.

-The 2600-series cars will be replaced by the new 7000-series cars.
+The 2600-series cars will be replaced by the new 7000-series cars and 9000-series cars.